 How Generative AI Is Transforming Business Intelligence

 • Manual interpretation

-These tools work well for structured reporting but fail when users need instant answers or flexible exploration.
+These tools work well for structured reporting but often fail when users need quick answers or flexible data exploration.
+As business environments become more dynamic, these limitations can reduce overall competitiveness.

+How Generative AI Is Transforming Business Intelligence